Encephalitis International: Support and information

-The Support Service at Encephalitis International provides support and information via telephone helpline, email, online chat on their website, and Zoom sessions on request.
-The charity holds virtual webinars and support groups, as well as face-to-face events, weekends for children and their families, and adult retreats.
+Encephalitis International provides support and information to people affected directly or indirectly by encephalitis, and to a variety of professionals and organisations from health, social care and education globally.
+The charity holds virtual webinars and support groups, face-to-face events, and weekends for children and their families.
 It also developed a global volunteer scheme called Team Encephalitis.
-It provides a language line on request for its worldwide audience.

-Encephalitis International has a resource library on paper and online, and provides information in digital formats: e-learning, animations and videos (e.g., Youtube).
-In 2019 there were 20,157 downloads of information from the website, and enquiries increased by 50% from 49.5 million people across 189 countries through WED.
+Encephalitis International has a resource library on paper and online, and provides information in digital formats: e-learning, animations and videos.
+In 2025 their website was viewed 527,122 times, and 1,287 people contacted their support services.

-During the COVID-19 Pandemic, Encephalitis International introduced more online support initiatives, including an Encephalitis Support Forum, Virtual Gatherings and The Encephalitis Podcast.
+World Encephalitis Day was created by the charity in 2014, and occurs yearly on 22 February.

 Research

 Encephalitis International funds and collaborates on research into encephalitis and its consequences.
-It holds an international annual conference for professionals on the condition.
+It holds the go-to international annual conference for professionals on the condition, last year welcoming 531 delegates from 80 countries.

-It works in conjunction with several universities to develop research, most notably Oxford University, University of Liverpool, and University College London (UCL) and King's College London.
+It works in conjunction with several universities to develop research, including Oxford University, University of Liverpool, and University College London (UCL) and King's College London.

-It collaborates with a worldwide brain infectious group, and other encephalitis organisations worldwide.

 The charity awards annual grant funding through seed funding, PhD and Fellowships.
 They also give travel bursaries to medical students and junior physicians in low-to-middle income countries to attend the Encephalitis Conference.

 It works in partnership with other neurological charities and health organisations at national and international level, to support rapid diagnosis and access to services.

-Its Scientific Advisory Panel consists of experts in encephalitis, including as of 2023 Tom Solomon, Angela Vincent, and Barbara Wilson.
-The vice chair of the panel is Benedict Michael, and the chair is Nicholas Davies.
+Its Scientific Advisory Panel consists of experts in encephalitis, including as of 2026 Tom Solomon, Angela Vincent, and Sarosh R Irani, B.M., B.Ch., D.Phil.
+The vice chair of the panel is Assoc.
+Prof Kiran Thakur, and the chair is Prof. Benedict Michael.

-A Global Impact Report developed by Encephalitis International identified a range of difficulties and solutions to the global impact of encephalitis which could save lives and improve the treatment and after-care of millions of people today and into the future.
-A working group was put together between the WHO and the Encephalitis International resulting in the launch of the report in and an initial meeting (2022) where global partners and stakeholders, including WHO, discussed how to tackle encephalitis urgently in the coming years.
+In February 2025 the World Health Organization published a Technical Brief on encephalitis, describing the condition as a growing global threat and an urgent public health priority.
+Funded and launched by Encephalitis International, this brief followed year's of advocacy by the charity, and now aims to reshape the global landscape of encephalitis awareness, diagnosis, treatment and patient care.